So, it’s finally happened: your little household dancer is graduating from silly shimmies to the world of ballet. Congratulations!

 Of course, before you can send your child off to their first dance classes, you’ll need to outfit them with the right dancewear, including the classic ballet slipper.
 For parents new to this type of dance, it may be hard to figure out how to choose the right ballet shoes to set your child off to a good start.

 Luckily, we’ve got you covered with simple ballet shoes buying guide to break down the basics.
 Read on to find the best slippers for your new dancer!

 There are a few different materials traditionally used in ballet dancewear: leather, canvas, and satin.

-As a result, leather shoes—with a single leather sole—are a common pick as the first slipper for a young child, as they’re easy to find and they provide great support for little feet.
+As a result, leather ballet shoes—with a single leather sole—are a common pick as the beginner ballet shoes, as they’re easy to find and they provide great support for little feet.
 In addition, leather shoes will mold to the wearer’s foot in time, which can help their technique.

 Ultimately, the choice of material is up to you and your child, depending on the fit and form of the shoe.
 Reaching out to your child’s instructor can be a great way to get more specific advice based on the school’s requirements and your child’s preferences.

 When you’re buying pointe shoes for kids, the most important thing to consider is the way they fit.
 Your child will be spending a lot of time on their feet, a pair of slippers that fits the contours of their feet can give them a true learning advantage.

 The ballerina shoes should fit right against your child’s foot like a sock, without any excess material pinching or puckering.
 On the other end of the spectrum, they shouldn’t be so tight that they curl the toes or compress the foot in any way.